MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound.md

 Many sounds in mixed reality applications benefit from spatialization, which takes a sound out of the listener's head and places it in the world.
 Refer to [Spatial Sound Design](spatial-sound-spatialization.md) for suggestions on the most effective uses of spatialization in your application.

 ### Spatializer personalization
 HRTFs manipulate the level and phase differences between ears across the frequency spectrum.
-They're based on physical models and measurements of the head, torso, and ear shape (pinnae).
+They're based on physical models and measurements of human head, torso, and ear shapes (pinnae).
 Our brains respond to these differences to give rise to a perception of direction in sound.

 Every individual has a unique ear shape, head size, and ear position, so the best HRTFs are those that conform to you.
 HoloLens and HoloLens2 increase spatialization accuracy by using your inter-pupilary distance (IPD) from the headset displays to adjust the HRTFs for your head size.

 ### Spatializer platform support
-Windows provides spatialization, including HRTFs, via the [ISpatialAudioClient API](https://docs.microsoft.com/windows/win32/coreaudio/spatial-sound).
+Windows offers spatialization, including HRTFs, via the [ISpatialAudioClient API](https://docs.microsoft.com/windows/win32/coreaudio/spatial-sound).

 ### Spatializer middleware support
-Spatialization is also available via [Unity plugin](spatial-sound-in-unity.md).
-We also provide an OS API to access hardware offload when writing plugins for other audio engines.
-[Unity game engine with Unity audio engine](spatial-sound-in-unity.md).
-[Wwise audio engine with Unity or Unreal](spatial-sound-in-wwise.md).
-[Spatial sound in Direct-X applications and custom audio engines](spatial-sound-in-directx.md)
+Support for Windows' HRTFs is available for some 3rd-party audio engines:
+* A plugin is available for the [Unity audio engine](spatial-sound-in-unity.md) that calls the HRTF XAPO
+* A plugin is available for the [Wwise audio engine](https://www.audiokinetic.com/products/plug-ins/msspatial/) that calls the ISpatialAudioClient API

 ## Acoustics
 Spatial audio can be about more than direction.
 Other dimensions, including occlusion, obstruction, reverb, portalling, and source modelling, are collectively referred to as 'acoustics'.
 [Project Acoustics](http://aka.ms/acoustics) is an effective option for cases where the relevant scene geometry is static, such as in many immersive headset applications.